slackapi/deno-slack-sdk/src/README.md

 ## Contributing

-Contributions are more then welcome.
+Contributions are more than welcome.
 Please look at the [contributing guidelines](https://github.com/slackapi/deno-slack-sdk/blob/main/.github/CONTRIBUTING.md) for more info!